-Ineffective Response Effective Response Well, there's not much to tell, I guess.
-I'm a My name is and I am a junior at UNK majoring in Family Studies student at UNK and I think I will graduate next with a minor in Spanish.
-Through my coursework and some of the year.
-I grew up in Holdrege and have two extracurricular activities I've participated in, such as TOPS Soccer brothers and one sister and I played a lot of and Buddy Bowling, I have found my passion for working with different sports in high school. people with disabilities.
+☑ My name is \\\\ and I am a junior at UNK majoring in Family Studies with a minor in Spanish.
+Through my coursework and some of the extracurricular activities I've participated in, such as TOPS Soccer and Buddy Bowling, I have found my passion for working with people with disabilities.
 I was excited to see your job posting for direct support professionals, as I have a real desire to help people reach their goals and become active participants in the community.

-What are your strengths?
+2. What are your strengths?